AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_02_NSGs.md

 ### Estimated timing: 20 minutes

-> For all the resources in this lab, we are using the **East (US)** region.
+> For all the resources in this lab, we are using the **East US** or **Korea Central** region.
 Verify with your instructor this is region to use for you class.

 In this exercise, you will complete the following tasks: